tdwg/vocab/maintenance-specification.md

 ## **4 Vocabulary enhancements**

-### **4.1 General principles**
+### **4.1 Development**

-All TDWG vocabularies include a "flat", basic layer of terms that have clear human-readable definitions and commentary that promote the terms' consistent use across implementations and disciplines [GBIF-KOS, Section 1.1].
-To permit maximal reuse and flexibility, the terms have few constraints with regard to datatyping, no formal range and domain declarations, and few additional semantics added to term metadata that could result in entailments that are not explicitly expressed.
-The intent is that the terms of the basic layer can be adapted to new purposes without disrupting existing implementations.

-Vocabularies can be enhanced by building upon this basic term layer.
-Added features may include:

-- constraining the use of literal-value terms through data types
-- establishing relationships among class terms by applying a domain model
-- introducing additional term properties that generate entailments that can be materialized through machine reasoning

-In aggregate, these enhancements may take the form of an application profile or formal ontology.
-Unlike the basic layer, which is broadly applicable, vocabulary enhancements may be used by a subset of the community whose interests are served by the constraints imposed by the enhancements.
-Thus there may be any number of enhancements developed for a particular vocabulary.

-### **4.2 Development of vocabulary enhancements**

-Because vocabulary enhancements usually involve a coordinated set of additions to the vocabulary, they will generally be developed as a package that will submitted as a single proposal in the tracking system.
+Because vocabulary enhancements (Section 1.4) usually involve a coordinated set of additions to the vocabulary, they will generally be developed as a package that will submitted as a single proposal in the tracking system.
 This package will usually be developed by a group representing the community whose interests will be served by the enhancements.
 The group may be tasked by the Interest Group maintaining the vocabulary as an official Task Group, or it may arise spontaneously in response to community need.
 In either case, the group developing the enhancements will be referred to here as the "working group".

 Because a vocabulary enhancement is special category of vocabulary change, the general change process described in the subsections of Section 3 apply.
 That is, the vocabulary enhancement as a package will be proposed formally via the tracking system (Section 3.3.1), be subjected to public comment (Section 3.3.2), and forwarded for an Executive Committee Decision (Section 3.3.3) before it is adopted as an addition to the standard.

 Because of the complexity involved in developing a vocabulary enhancement, it is important that enhancements be fully developed and tested before they are formally submitted as a proposed addition to the vocabulary.
-This development and testing will be documented by user feedback reports (Section 4.3).
+This development and testing will be documented by user feedback reports (Section 4.2).
 The working group developing the enhancement is encouraged to solicit feedback from the Interest Group prior to formal submission in order to increase the likelihood of submitting a successful proposal.
 Because TDWG is an open community whose standards are based on consensus, working groups should carry out the development of their enhancements in an open and inclusive manner.

-After submission of a proposal by the working group, the Interest Group charged with maintaining the standard will examine the Feature Report and Implementation Experience Report to evaluate the extent to which the proposal is likely to meet the demand, efficacy, and stability requirements as described in Section 3.3.1.
+After submission of a proposal by the working group, the Interest Group charged with maintaining the standard will examine the Feature Report and Implementation Experience Report to evaluate the extent to which the proposal is likely to meet the demand, efficacy, and stability requirements as described in Section 3.1.
 If the evaluation indicates that the proposed enhancement is likely to meet those requirements, the Interest Group will advance the proposal to the public comment stage.
 If the Interest Group identifies deficiencies, it may make suggestions to the working group of additional actions that might be taken to meet the requirements.

-### **4.3 User feedback reports**
+### **4.2 User feedback reports**

 Proposals to include vocabulary enhancements as part of the vocabulary standard will move through the full change process.
 However, because these enhancements also place constraints on use of the basic vocabulary layer, there should be clear evidence of their necessity and effectiveness relative to community need.
 This evidence must be reported by the working group developing the enhancements in the form of user feedback reports.

-### **4.3.1 Feature Report**
+### **4.2.1 Feature Report**

 The first required user feedback report is a Feature Report.
 The purpose of the Feature Report is to identify the features that should be included in the enhancement in order to achieve goals identified by the community.
 There is no specific format required for the Feature Report.
 However, the report should include a numbered list of features and indicate how the need for each feature was determined from community input.
 Accumulating submitted use cases or competency questions is a common mechanism for determining necessary features.
 Although there is no specified timeline for the creation of the Feature Report, it should be compiled early in the process so that it can guide the development of the enhancements.

-### **4.3.2 Implementation Experience Report**
+### **4.2.2 Implementation Experience Report**

 The second required user feedback report is an Implementation Experience Report.
 The purpose of the Implementation Experience Report is to document the experience of independent implementations with the features listed in the Feature Report.
 Although there is no specific format required for the Implementation Experience Report, the report should present clearly aggregated data from test reports submitted by individual implementers.